nightpaws/ADVE-RTISE/README.md

 - VERSATILITY [Virtual Environments Reinforcing Student Attention in Teaching with Immersive Learning Innovations and Technologies like YouTube]
 - ALERTED [Advanced Learning Environment to Reinforce Educational Development]
 - RATIO:SN [Reinforce Attention with Teaching Innovations and Originality: Social Networking]

+###Installation Instructions
+If you wish to test the application.
+Installation instructions are available within /docs/Sample Installation/Setup Instructions

+##Dependencies
+Prior to installing and using the provided test data, please ensure you have installed:
+- Node and NPM
+- MongoDB v3.2 minimum
+- NGINX (or Apache)
+- Let's Encrypt Client application (or have own SSL certificates)